TechWise-Code/TechWise-Code/README.md

 ## LeetCode Adventures 🧗

-* I regularly publish my LeetCode solutions on LeetCode.
+* I regularly publish my LeetCode solutions.
 If you're stuck on a problem, maybe my solution can help.
 Or maybe you can help me improve mine!

 ## Outside the Code 📚